Last updated on October 12th, 2024

 If you have to keep repressurising your boiler, you should get that problem found and fixed as soon as possible.

-Feel free to ask me any questions in the comment section below and I’ll do my best to help.
+Feel free to ask any questions in the comments below, and I’ll do my best to help.
+If you found this post helpful, please consider sharing it.

 Great advice, but my boiler only has two black taps and a yellow gas tap. i’ve tried to open both the black taps but the pressure doesn’t move and i can’t hear the water moving. i have the Ideal logic system s30.